Gajendrasamal6/project_1/README.md

 	LOAD DATA INPATH '/user/maria_dev/project_1/movies.csv'
 	INTO TABLE project1.movies;

-The above Query are for creating table and load data in it,after loading data to the table all data from the hdfs forlder are automatically removed i.e they are now loaded in the respective tables.
+The above Query are for creating table and load data in it,after loading data to the table all data from the hdfs folder are automatically removed i.e they are now loaded in the respective tables.

 ## Usage